All Episodes

 Same thing happened two years ago in Pittsburgh, or was it three or four years ago?

-Well, the last time they played the championship game in Pittsburgh.
+The last time they played the championship game in Pittsburgh.

-Ravens are on the march, same situation, trying to get down, tie it with a field goal, and Hooshmanzada dropped a breadbasket pass on the sideline on fourth down, and that was it.
+The Ravens are on the march, same situation, trying to get down, tie it with a field goal.

-And this guy Lee Evans, they went and got him from Buffalo just for this reason.
+And this guy, Lee Evans, they went and got him from Buffalo just for this reason.

-No, not to miss Pat to catch him.
+No, not to miss pat, to catch him.

-To replace TJ Hushmanzada.
+To replace T.J.
+Hushmanzada.

-Anyway, I I got half of it right.
+Anyway, I got half of it right.

 TV is so bad you even got to rerun the Super Bowl.

-Four years ago.
+For four years ago.

-Super Bowl re-Oh!
+Super Bowl rerun.

 Okay.

-Uh, ladies and gentlemen, fascinating piece here from ZeroHedge.com.
+Ladies and gentlemen, fascinating piece here from ZeroHedge.com.

 Wyatt Emmerich analyzes disposable income and economic benefits among several key income classes.

-He comes to the stunning and verifiable conclusion that a one parent family of three making the minimum wage, 14,500 a year, has more disposable income than a family making $60,000 a year.
+He comes to the stunning and verifiable conclusion that a one-parent family of three making the minimum wage $14,500 a year has more disposable income than a family making $60,000 a year.

 Stop and think of that.

-A one parent family of three making $14.5 has more disposable income.
+A one-parent family of three making $14.5 has more disposable income.

 Not surprisingly, it's not only the richest and most audacious thieves that prosper, it's also the penny scammers at the very bottom of the economic ladder that rip off the middle class each and every day, courtesy of the world's most generous entitlement system.